UT-ADL/autoware_mini_practice/practice_4/README.md

 from lanelet2.geometry import findNearest
 ```

-4. Create a subscriber and callback to get the goal point.
+4. Create a subscriber and a callback to get the goal point.
 Goal point will be entered on the map using a button in RViz with a purple arrow: `2D Nav Goal`
    - The goal point is published to a topic: `/move_base_simple/goal`, type: `geometry_msgs/PoseStamped`
-   - add [loginfo](https://wiki.ros.org/rospy_tutorials/Tutorials/Logging) message informing that the goal point has been received.
+   - Add a [loginfo](https://wiki.ros.org/rospy_tutorials/Tutorials/Logging) message informing us that the goal point has been received.
-   - It is good practice to start with the node name that creates the log and it might be useful to print out also the coordinates, for example:
+   - It is good practice to start with the node name that creates the log, and it might be helpful to print out also the coordinates, for example:

 ```
 # loginfo message about receiving the goal point